 a.
 Do you have any comments on the information contained in the liaison statement attached to the ITU?

 b.
 Is there any other information that the ETSI Radar sub-group should take into account when preparing the European Standards for primary radars?

-Proposed TSG Response:
+ICAO Response:

-ICAO doesn’t define equipment specification for primary radar and defers to standards defined by ITU-R.
+ICAO doesn’t define equipment specifications for primary radar.

-Actions on the TSG

-The TSG is invited to:

-Discuss and modify as necessary the proposed response to the ETSI LS.

-Develop a summary of this activity to be presented as ASWG TSG WP3-26 to respond to the on-going effort in Action Item ASWG/3-26.